Workshop: Build serverless edge applications with Cloudflare Workers and Fauna

 1. Create a new Fauna database:

-2. Initialize a new Fauna project in the Cloudflare Worker project:
+2. Initialize a new Fauna project directory in the Cloudflare Worker project:

 fauna project init